fdvj/wolfpack/README.md

   var Chatroom = wolfpack('path_to_models/Chatroom');

   // Setup async testing pattern
-  // (this is something I use to make async testing easier) var ready, model;
+  // (this is a pattern I use to make async testing easier) var ready, model;

   function async(err, results) {